BenLehr/mail-tracker-campaigns/README.md

 ## Security

-If you discover any security related issues, please email me@jdavidbaker.com instead of using the issue tracker.
+If you discover any security related issues, please email benlehr@trio-group.de instead of using the issue tracker.

 ## Credits

+-   [Benjamin Lehr][link-author]
--   [J David Baker][link-author]
+-   [J David Baker][link-fork]
 -   [All Contributors][link-contributors]

 ## License